chauandrew/nextjs-template/README.md

 npm i
 ```

+3. Create a new file `.env` in the root directory.
+Copy the contents of `.env.example` to `.env` and fill it with the appropriate environment variables (eg database connection details)

-3. First, run the development server:
+4. Run the development server:

 ```bash
 npm run dev